 Of course, this list isn't comprehensive.
 There are literally hundreds of FREE fun events happening across our city this school break.
-You can find more cool seasonal activities and destinations in our Summer Fun Guide, Events Calendar, and Free in NYC Guide.
-Still searching for a summer camp for a week or two?
-Check out our NYC summer camp directory and guide.
+You can find more cool seasonal activities and destinations in our Summer Fun Guide, including beach day trips, FREE splash pads, and more.
+Check out our Events Calendar for more events.

 Many events in this listing occur on multiple dates, so be sure to read through the entire description.
 We’ve also rounded up a number of anytime activities your family can try all season long.
 Whatever you end up doing in the city this summer, there's only one rule: Have fun out there.

 Free Things to Do in June & July 2018

 See free August events I See free September events l See free anytime events

 Wednesday, June 27 Kick off the greatest summer with The Greatest Showman, playing at J. Hood Wright Park in Upper Manhattan.

 Live the life of a nocturnal animal at Prospect Park's Nature at Night program.
 Photo courtesy of the park

 Thursday, June 28 Blow bedtime and take part in the Prospect Park Nature at Night program.
 You'll meet the animals in the Audubon Center's collection as well as the nocturnal wildlife in the park.

 Friday, June 29 Head to the backlot at Kaufman Astoria Studios, where you can enjoy a Broadway in the Boroughs performance from the casts of Beautiful and Once on this Island.
 Follow-up with a trip to the Museum of the Moving Image, which will offer FREE admission to concert attendees beginning at 1pm.

 Saturday, June 30 Catch New York Classical Theater's presentation of Romeo and Juliet outdoors in Rockefeller Park.